SERGEANT ANTHONY ANTON DAMATO; U.S. ARMY

 From The Norwalk Hour March 8, 1952

 Anthony D’Amato, 34, of 101 Woodward Avenue, was fined $50 and sentenced to three months by Judge L. Nassberg of the court for an assault on William J. Christiano.
 The jail sentence is suspended.
-Joseph D’Amato, 30, of 11 York Street, restates to Anthony was charged with conspiracy in connection with the assault, was freed when the court found insufficient evidence for probably cause for a bond over to Superior Court.
-The two men were arrested after police found Christiano, a cook, badly beaten on Railroad Avenue, near Dube’s Diner.
+Joseph D’Amato, 30, of 11 York Street, restates that Anthony was charged with conspiracy in connection with the assault and was freed when the court found insufficient evidence for probable cause for a bond over to the Superior Court.
+The two men were arrested after police found Christiano, a cook, badly beaten on Railroad Avenue near Dube’s Diner.
 Christiano testified that he was eating in the diner when Joseph D’Amato told him someone wanted to see him outside.
 He said that when went outside, Anthony D’Amato struck him without warning and hit him so hard he was unable to defend himself as D’Amato continued the assault.
 He said he has been under a physician’s care since being beaten up.
 There was testimony that bad blood had existed between the two men for two years since they worked together in a West Avenue restaurant.